 This section describes the proof testing procedure for proper operation of the detector.
-The detector can be tested with SPECTREX Flame Simulator FS-1200.
+The detector can be tested using the Manual BIT or the SPECTREX Flame Simulator FS-1200.

 The detector performs internal tests continuously and automatic BIT tests every 15 minutes.
-For more details refer to Built-In-Test (BIT) on page 29.
+For more details refer to Built-In-Test (BIT) on page 28.